-Rosendo Garza assists companies defending claims alleging unfair trade practices, breach of contract, fraud and misrepresentation, breach of fiduciary duty, negligence and violation of the Connecticut Product Liability Act.
-He also does extensive pro bono work representing veterans, as well as children in matters involving the Department of Children and Families.
+Prior to working in the Energy and Utilities practice group, Rosendo worked as a litigator assisting companies defending claims alleging unfair trade practices, breach of contract, fraud and misrepresentation, breach of fiduciary duty, negligence and violation of the Connecticut Product Liability Act.

 CALI Excellence Awards: Moot Court, Comparative Law: Latin American Law, Capital Punishment, and Evolution of Crime Victim's Rights

 Chosen for inclusion in The Best Lawyers in America: Ones to Watch, Energy Law, 2021